100 Self-appraisal comments by employee example

 The “self” part comes in as it is the employees themselves who act as evaluators.
 They look at their own behavior, actions, and results to provide judgment on their performance as required.
 This can reveal some insights that a supervisor might miss, especially if it is a leadership member who is part of a completely different department altogether.

-Benefits of Self-evaluation
+Benefits of self-evaluation

 When performance review season rolls around, there are many paths you can take.
 Incorporating self-evaluations provides one crucially important factor that all the other options do not have: the perspective and feedback of employees.
 Your employees are in the trenches of daily operations and have firsthand experience and insight into what hinders productivity, what helps, and how the company values fit into it all.